flowpub/event-target/README.md

 Fork of [ungap/event-target](https://github.com/ungap/event-target).

-This fork adds TypeScript definitions.
+This fork adds TypeScript definitions and makes it a [ponyfill](https://ponyfill.com).

 -------